KyleApsey/kyleapsey_site/README.md

 # Kyle Apsey – Vue 3 (Options API) App

-This is a legit Vue.js application using Vite, Vue 3 (Options API), Vue Router 4 (hash mode), and Swiper (ESM).
+This is a Vue.js application using Vite, Vue 3 (Options API), Vue Router 4 (hash mode), and Swiper (ESM).
 It reproduces the prototype you saw earlier but without any CDN scripts.

 ## Tech